rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 - **Member**

   Combining all rideable types, the top 3 pick-up stations for member users were ***"New Hampshire Ave & T St NW"***, ***"15th & P St NW"***, and ***"Columbus Circle / Union Station"***, each averaging around 70,000 pick-ups over the three years.

-  Here are the top 3 drop-off stations regardless of rideable type with over 1,000 trips for each high demand starting station:
+  Here are the top 3 drop-off stations regardless of rideable type with over 1,000 trips for each high-demand starting station:

   - ***New Hampshire Ave & T St NW***

     According to the DC official zoning map, "New Hampshire Ave & T St NW" is located in the RA-4 district, zoned for residential apartments and surrounded by other RA-coded districts.
 Here are the top drop-off stations with over 1,000 drop-offs from "New Hampshire Ave & T St NW" by pick-up time window:

     Morning: 17th & K St NW / 18th & New Hampshire Ave NW